KTH-RPL/DriveCmd_LLM/README.md

 ## llama

-[Pretrained model from Meta](https://ai.meta.com/llama/) and code from [codellama](https://github.com/facebookresearch/codellama/tree/main), Here we show how to downloaded their model
+Here we introduced how to setup.
+[Pretrained model from Meta](https://ai.meta.com/llama/) and code from [codellama](https://github.com/facebookresearch/codellama/tree/main), Here we show how to downloaded their model:

 1. Send request to their form and you will receive an email with some details.
-2. `git clone TBD && cd llc`
+2. `git clone https://github.com/KTH-RPL/llc && cd llc`
 3. Dependencies: `sudo apt install wget ucommon-utils`
 4. run `./download.sh` Then enter **<u>the link</u>** you received at first step.